mikecarr/mock-fw_printenv-cli/README.md

 Need a way to run this command on my VM for testing and having the ability to change values

+I think I started to use fw_printenv because it gave me the full chipset where as ipctool game be a short version of it

 ## Setup